 - 13. Yes, for the reasons that follow. - 14.
-OIC has recently considered the application of section 59 of the IP Act to applications framed in very similar terms to, and which sought access to the same type of information, as the application which is the subject of this review.
-16 As set out in those decisions, for section 59 of the IP Act to apply, I must be firstly satisfied that the application is expressed to relate to all documents, or to all documents of a stated class, that contain information of a stated kind, or relate to a stated subject matter.
+OIC has recently considered the application of section 59 of the Information Privacy Act 2009 (Qld) (IP Act) which is framed in the same terms as section 40 of the RTI Act, in relation to applications for the same type of information as the application which is the subject of this review.
+15 As set out in those decisions, for section 40 of the RTI Act to apply, I must be firstly satisfied that the application is expressed to relate to all documents, or to all documents of a stated class, that contain information of a stated kind, or relate to a stated subject matter.
 To determine this issue, it is necessary to examine the terms of the access application. - 15.
-The applicant requested access to 'copies of all access's linked to my name and my car registration that have been made by Queensland Police data base on Q Prime'.
-17 QPS has previously advised OIC that QPRIME access information would be contained in a document known as a QPRIME Activity Report.
-18 I am satisfied that the information requested by the applicant in this review, if it exists, would also be contained in a QPRIME Activity Report. - 16.
-I am satisfied that the application is framed as a request to access all documents or documents of a stated class which identify instances of the applicant's name and/or car registration number being searched in the QPRIME database.
-I am also satisfied that the application is expressed to relate to all documents that contain information of a stated kind, that is, search history relating to the applicant's personal information in the QPRIME database, within the specified timeframe.
-Accordingly, I find that the first limb of section 59 of the IP Act is satisfied.
+The applicant requested access to 'copies of all accesses linked to Paulos Kyriakou's name and his car registration that have been made by Queensland Police data base on Q Prime.'
+16 QPS has previously advised OIC that QPRIME access information would be contained in a document known as a QPRIME Activity Report.
+17 I am satisfied that the information requested by the applicant in this review, if it exists, would also be contained in a QPRIME Activity Report. - 16.
+I am satisfied that the application is framed as a request to access all documents or documents of a stated class which, identify instances of the applicant's late father's name and/or car registration number being searched in the QPRIME database.
+I am also satisfied that the application is expressed to relate to all documents that contain information of a stated kind, that is, search history relating to the applicant's late father's personal information in the QPRIME database, within the specified timeframe.
+Accordingly, I find that the first limb of section 40 of the RTI Act is satisfied.